Course details

 • Recognise the symptoms of left- and right-sided heart failure (decompensation) and rheumatic disease

-• Chronic conditions, flare-ups vs stable condition, heart failure (left/right decompensation), rheumatic conditions
+• Chronic conditions, flare-ups vs stable state, heart failure (left/right decompensation), rheumatic conditions

 Learning objectives